December 9

 A Convert to the Faith

 Juan Diego was born in 1474 in Cuautlitlan, a part of modern-day Mexico City.
 He was a privileged member of the Chichimeca people, a more culturally advanced group in the Anáhuac Valley.
 When he was 50 years old, Juan Diego was baptized by Fr.
 Peter de Gand, one of the first Franciscan missionaries.
-From then on, he has shown deep piety and devotion, especially the Mass.
+From then on, he has shown deep piety and devotion, especially to the Mass.

 The Lady’s Request